 When you hear the word “ramen,” what’s the first thing that comes to mind?
 If you’re like most of us, it’s probably a polystyrene cup filled with the salty instant noodles that you ate way too much of back in college.
-But over the past few years, there’s been a revolution, and real ramen, big steaming bowls of impossibly rich broth, springy noodles, and countless add-ins, has finally made its way across the Pacific in a big way.
-And from San Francisco to Baltimore, Minneapolis to Boston, there are some truly mind-blowing bowls of ramen out there.
+But over the past decade, there’s been a revolution in America, and real ramen — big steaming bowls of impossibly rich broth, springy noodles, and countless add-ins — has finally made its way across the Pacific in a big way.
+And from Minneapolis to Honolulu, there are some truly mind-blowing bowls of ramen out there.
 These are the best ramen shops in America.

 First things first: What, exactly, is ramen?
 While it’s also popular in China (where it originated), in Japan ramen is nothing short of a cultural icon, and it comes in dozens of varieties.
 Ramen noodles typically are made from wheat flour, salt, water, and an alkaline mineral water called kansui that gives the noodles a yellow hue and firm texture.
 Noodles can be thick, thin, hard, soft, straight, or wavy, but at the end of the day they need to have a perfect chew and serve as a vessel for the broth.

 Finally, toppings.
 Technically, a bowl can be filled with just broth and noodles and call itself ramen, but that’s only half the fun.
-Just about every bowl of ramen contains a slab of roast pork called chashu along with a soft-boiled egg, and other typical add-ons include sprouts, scallions, dried seaweed, garlic, and even corn and butter in some variations.
+Just about every bowl of ramen contains a slab of roast pork called chashu along with a soft-boiled egg, and other typical add-ons include sprouts, scallions, dried seaweed, a springy fish cake called naruto, garlic, and even corn and butter in some variations.
 But the possibilities are endless; some ramen shops even toss in a big chunk of fried chicken!

 So what, exactly, makes for a great bowl of ramen?
 To answer that question, we reached out to some of the country’s leading authorities.